 16. It Has Not Always Been Called ‘Tasmania’

-Originally called Lutruwita by the indigenous people, it was then renamed ‘Van Dieman’s Land’ by early European explorers from 1825 – 1856.
+Originally called Lutruwita by the Indigenous First Nations people, it was then renamed ‘Van Dieman’s Land’ by early European explorers from 1825 – 1856.

 However due to the unsavoury criminal connotations (and the unfortunate similarity to the word ‘demon’), it was then changed to ‘Tasmania’ in honour of Abel Tasman, the first European explorer to land on its shores.